mauroalfaro/people-list-hibernate/README.md

 - Java 8 lambdas
 - Hibernate framework for data persisting

 You should be running a MySQL server in your local to test this.
 Hibernate config is pointing to the default port.
 Create tables scripts are located in the resources folder.
+If you want to use the default config, the database should be named people-list-db.